darnstrom/daqp/docs/docs/simulink.md

 ## Setting up the problem

 In Simulink, an s-function block can be used to solve a quadratic program.
-The s-function needs to link to the compiled c-code called "DAQP_sfunc".
+The s-function needs to link to the compiled c-code called "daqp_sfunc".
 To compile the c-code, the following matlab-script can be used in the terminal:

 ```matlab
 make_sfunc()